elastic/kibana/x-pack/plugins/alerting/README.md

 ## Alert Navigation

-When registering a Rule Type, you'll likely want to provide a way of viewing rules of that type within your own plugin, or perhaps you want to provide a view for all rules created from within your solution within your own UI.
+When registering a rule type, you'll likely want to provide a way of viewing rules of that type within your own plugin, or perhaps you want to provide a view for all rules created from within your solution within your own UI.

-In order for the Alerting framework to know that your plugin has its own internal view for displaying a rule, you must register a navigation handler within the framework.
+In order for the Alerting Framework to know that your plugin has its own internal view for displaying a rule, you must register a navigation handler within the framework.

-A navigation handler is nothing more than a function that receives a Rule and its corresponding RuleType, and is expected to then return the path *within your plugin* which knows how to display this rule.
+A navigation handler is nothing more than a function that receives a rule and its corresponding AlertType, and is expected to then return the path *within your plugin* which knows how to display this rule.

 The signature of such a handler is: